streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 </Flex>

-### App menus
+### App chrome

-From your app at `<your-custom-subdomain>.streamlit.app`, you can always access your [app's menu](/develop/concepts/architecture/app-chrome) just like you can when developing locally.
+From your app at `<your-custom-subdomain>.streamlit.app`, you can always access the [app chrome](/develop/concepts/architecture/app-chrome) just like you can when developing locally.
 The option to deploy your app is removed, but you can still clear your cache from here.

 ![App menus in Streamlit Community Cloud](/images/streamlit-community-cloud/app-menu.png)